-- The programme will have an associated set of MIPLOs. - All modules have MIMLOs that described what the student will have learned from each module component and link back to the programme MIPLOs. - Learning outcomes at both the programme and module-level should be used as the basis on which decisions are made regarding approaches to teaching and learning, and the selection of appropriate assessment strategies. - Programme Board will consider the extent and effectiveness to which learning outcomes are being employed in curriculum design, teaching and learning provision, and to ensure that over-assessment and under-assessment are avoided...see also chapter 7 and UPOL015 UniHaven Assessment and Awards Policy. - Programme Board will examine the extent to which the MIPLOs and MIMLOs are being achieved when reviewing programme and module content, assessment, and student performance.
-See chapter 2, section 2.3.2.1, for Programme Board Terms of Reference where the ability to consider the employment of additional external teaching and learning expertise is outlined.
+- The programme will have an associated set of MIPLOs. - All modules have MIMLOs that described what the student will have learned from each module component and link back to the programme MIPLOs. - Learning outcomes at both the programme and module-level should be used as the basis on which decisions are made regarding approaches to teaching and learning, and the selection of appropriate assessment strategies. - Programme Board will consider the extent and effectiveness to which learning outcomes are being employed in curriculum design, teaching and learning provision, and to ensure that over-assessment and under-assessment are avoided...see also chapter 7 and UPOL015 UniHaven Assessment and Awards Policy Rev 2.

-40 Policies and criteria for the validation of programmes of education and training (2017)
+42 Policies and criteria for the validation of programmes of education and training (2017)